wikimedia-pl/mbc-importer/README.md

 A script harvesting [Mazowiecka Biblietka Cyfrowa collection"Warszawa w ilustracji prasowej XIX w."](http://mbc.cyfrowemazowsze.pl/dlibra/collectiondescription?dirids=231).
 Files are then uploaded on Wikimedia Commons.

+It can crawl any e-library that is powered by [OAI-compatible software](https://www.openarchives.org/), for instance [dLibra](https://dingo.psnc.pl/dlibra/).

 ## Install

 Set up Python env.